 Decent 12V warm light bought 2008/08/22 that as of 2012 I still use as an alternative to my "cool" mains or 12V desk lighting from time to time.
 Good light volume (~40W incandescent equivalent) in interesting 'bulkhead' design.

 Update 2008/08/23: Yesterday I ordered from UltraLEDs one of these warm-white (3500K) 9W 500lm LED dome lamps and added to my RE system.
 It arrived today: very good service!
 The dome's light intensity and colour is very close to that of a similar wattage 'warm' (mains) CFL that I have in the same room, and should be a little less depressing to work by on a cold winter's evening than the cool-white...
 Having both the dome and the spot on at once is pleasing too.
 The 9W dome light cost £40 (~USD80) whereas a similar-rating CFL might cost 1/10th of that, so the technology is here but the price needs a little work for prime-time...

-Update 2007/09/23: I stopped using the 3W LED 'car modding' light as backlighting some time ago, as my warm-white 13W CFL is very comfortable to work by.
+Update 2007/09/23: I stopped using the 3W LED 'car modding' light as backlighting some time ago, various others used since then including 6W warm-white LED ~2014.